newatoms/guides/formulate-a-premise/readme.md

->Goal of this guide: teach you how to formulate a good premise for your story
+>Goal of this guide: To teach you how to formulate a good premise for your story

-# How to formulate a premise
+# How to Formulate a Premise

 ## What is a premise?
 * A [storyline](https://en.wikipedia.org/wiki/Storyline)